 Ways of Seeing

-Berger explains this effect by analyzing art, pictures, and their meanings.
-The subsequent concept of “perspective phenomenology” that he delivers is useful because it describes the whole point of phenomenology, at least for me, as the process of coming into understanding the nature of human “inter-subjectivity.”
+Berger explains this effect by analyzing art and their interpretations.
+The concept of “perspective phenomenology” is useful because it describes the process of developing human “inter-subjectivity.”

 -